OAuth 2.0 with Microsoft: Start Here

 More about confidential and public clients here.

-with the terms, scenarios, and variation in setups, it should be trivial for you to understand the implementation.
+The MSAL library implements the following requests (and more) and it might be best to use their implementation, however now that you are familiar with the terms, scenarios, and variation in setups, it should be trivial for you to understand the implementation.

 This 2nd step is required in the Authorization Flow to obtain the Access Token (and / or ID Token if OIDC and a Refresh Token if offline_access scope was requested) given a valid Authorization Code (Obtained in the Authorize Request)and Code Verifier.